Disease Guide ·Brachycephalic Syndrome ·2026

 What Causes Brachycephalic Syndrome in Cats

-Selective breeding for a flat face shortens the skull bones, but the soft tissue doesn't shrink proportionally.
-The result: too much tissue packed into too small a space.
-Stenotic nares (pinched nostrils) restrict airflow at the entrance.
-An elongated soft palate partially blocks the airway at the back of the throat.
-A narrowed trachea limits air volume.
-Some cats also have everted laryngeal saccules that get sucked into the airway during breathing.
+Selective breeding shortens skull bones while soft tissue doesn't shrink - too much tissue in too little space.
+Stenotic nares (pinched nostrils), elongated soft palate, and narrowed trachea all restrict airflow.
+Some cats also have everted laryngeal saccules.
 A man-made problem from breeding for flat faces

 Symptoms - What to Watch For

-Noisy breathing — snoring, snorting, wheezing even at rest.
-Open-mouth breathing (abnormal for cats).
-Exercise intolerance — short bursts of play followed by heavy panting.
-Gagging or retching, especially after eating.
-Sleep apnea — pausing during breathing while asleep.
-Blue gums or tongue during exertion (cyanosis).
-Overheating easily — these cats can't pant effectively to cool down.
-Collapse during exercise or in hot weather.
-If your cat snores loudly, it's not cute — it's a symptom
+Noisy breathing - snoring, snorting, wheezing even at rest.
+Open-mouth breathing.
+Exercise intolerance.
+Gagging.
+Sleep apnea.
+Blue gums during exertion.
+Overheating easily - these cats can't pant to cool down.
+Collapse in hot weather.
+If your cat snores loudly, it's a symptom

 Diagnosis - $200-$600